billyjitsu/oev-searcher-liquidator/README.md

 # OEV Searcher Liquidator

 >   An Example project to demonstrate how to use the OEV Network to place bids on dAPI IDs and then update dAPIs for the dAPP ID using the awarded signature from the OEV Network and finally performe a liquidation.
+This repo is a companion repo that references contracts deployed from your [AAVE fork project](https://github.com/billyjitsu/aave-v2-cli-demo)

 ## Instructions